 American citizenship and honours

 Having applied for American citizenship early in 1914, McCormack became a naturalised American citizen in June 1919.
 This made him persona non grata for a time in Britain and in Australia, where a concert tour in 1920 had to be abandoned.
-Among many honours, he was made doctor of literature at Holy Cross College, Massachusetts, as early as 1917; became a freeman of the city of Dublin in 1923; and was awarded a doctorate of music by the NUI (1927).
+Among many honours, he was made doctor of literature at Holy Cross College, Massachusetts, as early as 1917; became a freeman of the city of Dublin in 1923; and was awarded a doctorate of music by the National University of Ireland (1927).
 In 1928, for his unstinting services to charity, he was made an hereditary count of the papal court, later serving as a papal chamberlain, and it was as a papal count that he had his largest live audience.
 At the pontifical high mass in Phoenix Park, Dublin, which closed the eucharistic congress of 1932, and with a million of the faithful present, McCormack, on the steps of the high altar, sang César Franck's ‘Panis angelicus’.
 For those present it was an event savoured and remembered.

 Radio, recordings, and films